nowitsabby/dark-rpg-nextjs/assets/srd/navigators/houses.md

 A Navigator character that belongs to a Renegade House gains the following benefits:

 #### The Fruits of Corrupted Blood
 In tampering with the fundamental nature of their bloodlines the Renegade Houses have created both monsters and marvels.
 The Navigator begins play with an additional Navigator Power.
-Additionally, the Navigator may also choose three Navigator Powers; these may include powers he does not yet have, but plans to later acquire.
-He gains a +10 bonus to all tests with these powers (in addition to bonuses for being an Adept or Master).
+Additionally, the Navigator may also choose three Navigator Powers; these may include powers she does not yet have, but plans to later acquire.
+She gains a +10 bonus to all tests with these powers (in addition to bonuses for being an Adept or Master).
 In addition, all tests by others to resist these powers suffer a –10 penalty.
 #### Unchecked Mutation
-The Navigator is more prone to mutation and mental instability that any others of his kind, representing the tampering of his family line and a life overshadowed by doom.
-When taking tests for mutation for gaining a new power or increasing an existing one, his tests are Challenging (+0) rather than Ordinary (+10) and he begins play with 1d5 Insanity points.
+The Navigator is more prone to mutation and mental instability that any others of her kind, representing the tampering of her family line and a life overshadowed by doom.
+When taking tests for mutation for gaining a new power or increasing an existing one, her tests are Challenging (+0) rather than Ordinary (+10) and she begins play with 1d5 Insanity points.
 #### Renegades
 The price of dabbling in the unknown is high, and it has cost the Renegade Houses in both security and status.
 Navigators from Renegade Houses begin play with 1d5 Corruption points and the watchful eye of the Inquisition ever waiting to uncover wrongdoing.
 Also, all tests that involve interacting with the official bodies of the Imperium are at a –10 penalty.
 #### Initial Mutation